croqaz/img-db/README.md

 Check the docs **in [Docs/readme.md](https://github.com/croqaz/img-db/blob/main/docs/readme.md)**.

+Check my little intro article: https://crlf.link/log/entries/220414-img-db/

 ## WHO is this for?
 It's for anyone comfortable enough to run a CLI app with lots of options.<br>
-At the moment, there are rough edges...
+At the moment, there are rough edges and possibly, serious bugs...<br>
+If you want a user-frienly app, look at the similar apps below ↓

 ## WHAT'S special about it?
 There's many picture organizing apps, many of them are VERY good, but the most distinctive feature of img-DB is that it generates real folders that you can explore with a regular file explorer and that the database is an HTML gallery that you can just open in any browser.
 To me, this idea is very powerful.